Pursuing Post-Trial Remedies

 POST TRIAL MOTIONS.
 Defendant may file a Motion for New Trial within 10 days of verdict.
-The Motion is generally based on one or more of factors: (1) the interests of justice; (2) newly discovered evidence; or (3) fraud, mistake, or irregularity.
+The Motion is generally based on one or more of factors: (1) the interests of justice; (2) newly discovered evidence; or (3) fraud, mistake or irregularity.

 - Application for Review of Sentence by Three-Judge Panel.
-For sentences longer than 2 years, Defendant may file an Application for Review of Sentence by Three-Judge Panel within 30 days after sentencing.
+For sentences longer than two years, Defendant may file an Application for Review of Sentence by Three-Judge Panel within 30 days after sentencing.
 The panel may decrease the sentence, increase the sentence, or leave the sentence unchanged.

 - Motion for Modification or Reduction of Sentence.
 Defendant may file for Modification or Reduction of Sentence within 90 days after sentencing.
-The Judge may hold the Motion for up to 5 years before ruling.
+The Judge may hold the Motion for up to five years before ruling.
 Unlike the Three-Judge Panel, the sentencing judge may decrease the sentence or leave it unchanged, but may not increase the sentence.

 - Motion to Correct Illegal Sentence.
 Defendant may file a Motion to Correct an Illegal Sentence at any time following sentencing.

 APPEAL.
 Upon conviction in Maryland, a Defendant has 30 days to file an Appeal.
 Appellate review can be sought in the Circuit Court, Court of Special Appeals and Court of Appeals.
 The Appellate process is complicated and requires a skilled attorney.